stargen-taxonomy/stargen-taxonomy.github.io/README.md

-The website for RT-H: Action Hierarchies Using Language
+The website for A Taxonomy for Evaluating Generalist Robot Policies